ardaakmanlar/pdf-folder-organizer/README.md

 These files were previously sorted manually, which was time-consuming and error-prone.
 With this tool, incoming documents can now be quickly grouped into folders like `BS-1`, `BS-2`, etc., based on the numbers in their filenames.

+📂 This tool was **specifically built for internal use at FERNUS** to help organize and manage incoming PDF files from external sources more efficiently within the book production workflow.
 ---

 ## 📦 What It Does